lwtnn/lwtnn/README.md

 The converter scripts can be found in `converters/`.
 Run them with `-h` for more information.

+<span style="color:red">Everything below this: Do we want it in the README?
+I would suggest to put it in the wiki.</span>.

 A Quick Unit Test
 -----------

 After running `make`, to execute a unit test, just run `./tests/test-ipmp.sh`.
+If nothing
-If nothing goes wrong you should see something like:
+goes wrong you should see something like:

 ```